ECIL-EdgeAI/katacoda-scenarios/all-in-one/step1-install.md

 - Linux platform, such as ubuntu/centos
 - Docker 17.06+

-You can run:
+Check current OS release environment:

+`lsb_release -a
+`{{execute}}

+Check Kubernetes environment:

+`kubectl get node
+`{{execute}}

+You will see no kubectl command, and then no Kubernetes cluster.

+Then you can run the all-in-on script:

 `curl https://raw.githubusercontent.com/kubeedge/sedna/main/scripts/installation/all-in-one.sh | NUM_EDGE_NODES=2 bash -
 `{{execute}}

-To verify the k8s cluster has been created, you can run:
+To verify the Kubernetes cluster has been created, you can run:

 `kubectl get nodes`{{execute}}